No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

-This 133-meter (436 ft) tall and 13-meter (43 ft) wide waterfall in Japan will always inspire me to visit Japan over and over again.
+This 133-meter (436 ft) tall and 13-meter (43 ft) wide waterfall in Japan will always inspire me to visit Japan repeatedly.

 Years ago, they counted the cherry trees here, and the total count was 3000.
 I bet it is more than that now!
-Before you climb Mount Yoshino, you have to drop by Yoshino Town first, which I include in my list of beautiful countryside towns in Japan.
+Before climbing Mount Yoshino, you have to drop by Yoshino Town first, which I have included in my list of beautiful countryside towns in Japan.

-I also explained in the list what things you can do while visiting Mount Yoshino.
+I also explained what things you can do while visiting Mount Yoshino on the list.
 So, don’t forget to check out that list! 🙂

 Location: Ukyo Ward, Kyoto, 616-0000, Japan

 Many suggest that if you’re visiting Bamboo Groove, you must do it as early as possible or during the late afternoon to really feel the tranquility of the forest.
-Bamboo Forest is open 24 hours a day, so be free to visit it any time you want.
+Bamboo Forest is open 24 hours a day, so be free to visit it whenever you want.

 Location: Wakayama 649-2211, Japan

-Engetsu Island is an islet seen from the Shirahama coast that has a full moon-shaped hole in its center.
-Its hole is the outcome of thousands of years of erosion made by the ocean waves that splashed into the islands millions of times.
+Engetsu Island is an islet seen from the Shirahama coast with a full moon-shaped hole in its center.
+Its hole results from thousands of years of erosion by ocean waves that splashed into the islands millions of times.

 The island might be small and looks just ordinary with a hole in the middle, but never underestimate the spectacle it can give you.
 Because during the sunset, it can bestow you unmatched sights of the sea, sky, and the sun.